 Opportunities for Further Studies

-Graduates can apply for further degree studies in Biological Sciences, Nursing, Dentistry, Medicine or related subjects in universities overseas or locally through the Non-JUPAS route.
+Graduates can apply for further degree studies in Biological Sciences, Nursing or related subjects in universities overseas or locally through the Non-JUPAS route.

-Holders of the Higher Diploma in Dental Hygiene are permitted to treat patients with periodontal problems locally.
-Alternatively, graduates can choose to work as oral health educators in promoting dental health to the general public.
+Dental Hygienists are permitted to treat patients in Hong Kong under the supervision of dentists.
+They also work as oral health educators in promoting dental health to the general public.

 Special Entrance Requirements

-1. Applicants are also required to have obtained Level 2 or above in the HKDSE Biology or Level 3 or above in Combined Science (Biology), or have a pass in Biology / Human Biology in the HKCEE, or equivalent.
+1. Applicants are also required to have obtained Level 2 or above in HKDSE Biology or Level 3 or above in Combined Science (Biology), or equivalent.

 2. Special consideration may be given to applicants who have experience of working in a dental clinic and / or are holders of a Diploma in Dental Surgery Assisting or an equivalent qualification.